EnglishSid/DigitalExplorerSpecs/WorkingArea/DE.OpenSource/Enablement&Training.md

+# Platform build and enablement

+- 3 x environments in place (DEV, ITG, PRD)
+- fork DE master code
+- build and configure Jenkins
+- install Neo4j

-# Platform Enablement
+# Platform content review and enablement

-- alignment of industry and business areas is required
+- Alignment of industry and business areas is required
-- initial load of account and people information
+- Initial load of account and people information

 # Training